amykatenicho/IoTWorkshop/README.md

 	The _ReceiveAsync_ method returns the received message at the time that it is received by the device.
 The call to _CompleteAsync()_ notifies IoT Hub that the message has been successfully processed and that it can be safely removed from the device queue.
 If something happened that prevented the device app from completing the processing of the message, IoT Hub will deliver it again.

 2. Now you will add the logic to process the messages received.
-Open the **MainPage.xaml.cs** file and add a new timer to the _MainPage_ class:
+Open the **MainPage.xaml.cs** file and add a new timer to the _MainPage_ class.
+Add the new variable to the section "//DECLARE VARIABLES HERE":

 	````C#
 	DispatcherTimer commandsTimer;
 	````

-3. Add the following method, which will be on charge of processing the commands:
+3. Add the following method, which will be in charge of processing the commands where it says "//ENTER COMMANDTIMER_TICK METHOD HERE":

 	````C#
 	private async void CommandsTimer_Tick(object sender, object e)